TobikoData/sqlmesh/docs/guides/delete_model.md

 To delete a model:

 1. Within your **models** folder, delete the file containing the model you wish to remove.
 2. Run the `sqlmesh plan dev` command to preview your changes and to verify that the model was removed.
+Refer to [validate changes to a model](/guides/validate_model).